 We thank Daattavya Aggarwal, Per Berglund, Mario Garcia-Fernandez, Tristan H\"ubsch, Vishnu Jejjala, Damian Kaloni Mayorga Pe\~na, Minhyong Kim, Neil Lawrence, Justin Tan, and in particular, Jack Smith, for helpful conversations.
-We also thank Aditya Ravuri and Haoting Zhang for assistance with programming and use of the Cambridge HPC.
+We are also grateful to the anonymous referees for their careful reading of the text, and their helpful comments.
+Finally, we thank Aditya Ravuri and Haoting Zhang for assistance with programming and use of the Cambridge HPC.
 Oisin Kim and Challenger Mishra are supported by the Accelerate Program for Scientific Discovery.